Faculty and Staff Directory

 The social, economic and political roles philanthropy, voluntary associations, and nonprofit organizations play in democratic governance.
 Empirical and theoretical areas of focus include: Giving circles and collaborative giving, marketization of nonprofit organizations and philanthropy,and social equity/justice, and public and nonprofit administration.

-School Personnel and PhD committees; UNO Sustainability Committee; advisory board for the Indiana University Women's Philanthropy Institute; board chair of Mode Shift Omaha and member of Creating the Future; facilitator for ARNOVA Critical Perspectives common interest group; and member of the editorial board of NVSQ, Voluntas, and Administrative Theory & Praxis.
+School Personnel and PhD committees; UNO Sustainable Transportation and Parking Committees; advisory board for the Indiana University Women's Philanthropy Institute; board member of Mode Shift Omaha and Creating the Future; member of the editorial boards of NVSQ, Voluntas, Public Integrity, Journal of Public and Nonprofit Administration, and Administrative Theory & Praxis.
+President-elect, Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA).

 Ph D - Public Administration